How to Determine Carpet Grades

 2. Medium Carpet Grade

-Medium carpet grades are better quality carpets than low-end carpets.
-They come in a wide variety of colors and textures.
-Homeowners choose medium carpet grades since they’re durable.
+Medium carpet grades come in a wide variety of colors and textures.
+They’re common in households since they’re mid-priced and provide durability.

-They last up to 15 years and are cheaper to replace.
-Medium-grade carpets have face weights of 30 to 40 ounces.
+These carpets last up to 15 years and have face weights of 30 to 40 ounces.
 A carpet with high fiber density lasts longer but costs more than one with fewer threads.

 3. High-end Carpet Grade